ayushrakesh/go-bank/README.md

-# Go Bank - A Simple Banking API
+# GoPay: Dockerized Banking API with Transaction Safety

 This project implements a simple banking API using Go, Gin-Gonic for the web framework, PostgreSQL as the database, and `sqlc` for type-safe SQL queries.
 It provides functionalities for managing user accounts, recording entries, and facilitating money transfers.
 Authentication is handled using PASETO tokens.